This post may contain affiliate links, from which we earn an income.

 If you crave adventure mixed with culture, the German alpine road is for you.
 Surrounded by snow-capped mountains and alpine lakes dotted with traditional Bavarian villages and historic castles and churches, there is lots to see and do on this iconic route.

 We traveled the German Alpenstrasse and loved not only the road trip but the destinations.
-Our Deutsche Alpenstrasse travel guide includes an interactive map with route, highlights and plenty of tips to help you plan an amazing road trip along this famous road in Germany.
+Our Deutsche Alpenstrasse travel guide includes an interactive map with route, highlights, answers to your frequently asked questions, and plenty of tips to help you plan an amazing road trip along this famous road in Germany.